 A plant uses up CO2 exhaled by your fish, converting it into oxygen they need and releasing this into the water, while a fish does the reverse, using oxygen and producing CO2 for any plants.
 It’s a perfect relationship.

 Not only this, but growing plants use up ammonia and nitrates in the water, raising the water quality and allowing you more time between necessary water changes.

 If the idea of live plants in your tank is appealing, here’s a great resource for freshwater plant species to help you get started.

 Pros and Cons of Live Plants

 Live plants provide shelter and food for your fish.
 They help keep the water clean and oxygenated and they are a beautiful addition to a natural water-scape.

 Live plants, however, aren’t always easy to care for.
 They often require pruning and specific light requirements, and they shouldn’t be placed too close to your air pump.

 If you’re ready to take your aquarium water-scape to the next level and are up for the challenge, give live plants a try.

-There are many ways to ensure they have the oxygen they need to survive, but air pumps are the easiest and most reliable for any fish keeper.
+While there are many ways to ensure they have the oxygen they need to survive, air pumps are the easiest and most reliable for any fish keeper.

 An air pump will help you maintain high oxygen levels in your tank, keeping your goldfish happy and healthy so that you can breathe easier too.